top of page

 "From the point of view of the game observer, there are no winners or losers.
 There is only a constructive process leading to the formation of a new faculty.
 It is in this way that those who are watching the game can become familiar with the various stages of activation of the inner structure of the human mind".
 11

-Beyond a 'fight between the forces of good and evil', the arrival of the three armies to the green territory would reflect the completion of a summon and a universal celebration.
-Each one -each wise king- presenting himself with his particular offering to the Messiah: gold, incense and myrrh, symbolizing these three gifts, majesty, sacredness and perpetuation in the face of death.
+Rather than a mere battle between the forces of good and evil, the arrival of the three armies in the green territory could symbolise the fulfillment of a summons—a universal celebration.
+Each one, like a wise king, presents its own offering to the Messiah: gold, incense, and myrrh—symbols of majesty, sacredness, and the endurance of the soul in the face of mortality.

-It is, perhaps, simply what P. Beneito refers to when he quotes Ibn Arabi:
+Perhaps it is simply what P. Beneito refers to when he quotes Ibn Arabi…

 "Ibn Arabi says: "There is nothing else in manifestation, there is nothing else but God manifesting himself, making himself present in a theophanic form".
 What constitutes a veil here is that we do not have a symbolic awareness that allows us to recognise the theophany.
 The point is to realise that what you are contemplating is the theophany.
 Symbolic awareness allows us to recognise it”.